 What is Medical Negligence?

 Medical Negligence is when the medical care provided is of such a low standard that no doctor acting reasonably could have provided such care.
-Medical negligence cases arise from the poor standard of care you receive.
+Negligence cases in medical settings come from the poor standard of care you receive.

 A medical professional in the same area of medicine, such as obstetrics or general surgery, will say the care was negligent and be prepared to do so in court if necessary.